Date: Tue, 28 May 2002 13:17:23 -0400

 I had an offer from them 2-3 weeks ago by phone.
 Although they

 offered more, I accepted only two cartridges.
-They knocked their
+They knocked

 price down several times in discussion with me.
-The cartridges were
+The cartridges

 leaking when they arrived.
-I called them back and asked them to pick
+I called them back and asked them

 them up and said I wanted no replacements, had decided not to do

 business with them.
-Before they picked up the leaky cartridges, we
+Before they picked up the leaky cartridges,

 received two replacements.
-I called again and told them we were
+I called again and told them we

 returning the good cartridges with the bad.
-They had them picked up
+They had them

 by UPS and we have not heard from them again.